tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_model_setup.rst

 simulators, which compute the actual values of the observables in Tudat.
 Depending on the your use case, a user may or may not interact with the observation simulators directly:

-* **Simulated observations** In this case, the user must interact with the observation simulators created from the ``observation_settings_list`` (which can be done in several ways), as discussed in mroe detail below
+* **Simulated observations** In this case, the user must interact with the observation simulators created from the ``observation_settings_list`` (which can be done in several ways), as discussed in more detail below
-* **Real observations** In this case, the ``observation_settings_list`` is used inside the estimation to create the obsevation simulators and generated the 'computed observations' from which the residuals are computed
+* **Real observations** In this case, the ``observation_settings_list`` is used inside the estimation to create the observation simulators and generated the 'computed observations' from which the residuals are computed

 Therefore, the rest of this section is only relevant for the first part: using simulated observations in Tudat.